fnaumenko/bioStat/README.md

 duplicates standard output to specified file (except alarm messages).<br>
 If `name` is not specified, the output file name is constructed as *`in-file`.ioutput.txt*, where `in-file` is a program input file.
 Its extention is also truncated.<br>
-If `name` denotes an existing folder, the output file is created in it using `in-file` template, according to the rule described above.<br>
+If `name` denotes an existing folder, the output file is created inside it using `in-file` template, according to the rule described above.<br>
 It is an analogue of the **tee** Linux command and is constructed rather for the execution under Windows.

 ---